cmudrc/pied-piper/docs/source/step-by-step.rst

    :alt: An example of automatically generated infrastrcuture
    :align: center

    **Figure 2:** An example of automatically generated infrastructure, after the baking process.
 The grid is created with some imperfections, and a market node is added to the center of the environment and the homes are randomly placed.
-The figure is borrowed from `this <https://github.com/cmudrc/pied-piper/blob/main/examples/automatic-creation/README.md>`_ example.
+The figure is borrowed from `Automatic Creation <https://github.com/cmudrc/pied-piper/blob/main/examples/automatic-creation/README.md>`_ example.

 For further details on how to load infrastrcuture using satellite data and maps, refer to the :ref:`Working with Satellite Data <working-with-satellite-data>`.